Your first six weeks

 - Check your emails regularly - this is now your official communication channel with Macquarie, your lecturers and tutors.

-- Make time to attend some activities - you can see what's on here and don't forget, Learning Skills have a range of workshops on this week to help you settle into your study routine.
+- Make time to attend some activities and don't forget, Learning Skills have a range of workshops on this week to help you settle into your study routine.

 - Check out the academic integrity module to make sure you know what this means so you're ready for your assessments in a couple of weeks.